left-arrowCreated with Sketch.

 Middle ages were a time of knights, castles, and battles.
 Lake Garda was a strategic spot, so it’s no surprise there are castles perched on cliffs all around.
 Then, in the Renaissance, wealthy families built beautiful villas and gardens, and artists painted stunning landscapes.
 The Villa Cargnacco in Desenzano is a perfect example of Renaissance architecture.

-Last, during WWII, Lake Garda was a battleground.
+Last, during Second World War, Lake Garda was a battleground.
 You can still see the scars of war in some places, but it’s also a reminder of the resilience of the people who lived here.
 Every stone, every tree, tells a story.

 Discovering Lake Garda’s Vibrant Towns